rchanou/rchanou.github.io/cost-based-management.md

 - Code instrumentation for profiling, detection of memory issues, telemetry, etc.
 - Structured logging
 - Omniscient debuggers

+### Scrap

+Programming culture seems to be obsessed with finding elegant, all-encompassing models.
+These usually seem to be designed by galaxy-brain tryhards who feel more like they're trying to sell you a product to lock you into, rather than actual

+I want simple, straightforward, intuitive tools that don't try to do everything and don't require

+Specifically, I think we can do much better when it comes to **testing**.
+Rather than chastise developers for not devoting enough time to writing a litany of ad hoc tests, we should instead consider how we can eliminate tedium and streamline the creation of effective test suites.

+Let's take note of some techniques and tools that currently exist:

 Although these haven't gone mainstream yet, I still see immense untapped potential in the "just capture everything" approach, given the right visualization and a well-designed interface.
 As our storage capacities continue to grow and get even cheaper, this idea becomes more trivial and appealing by the day.